2025 Annual Report

 In times of constant change, our values remain unchanged.

-In 2025, we partnered with multiple school districts to support the thoughtful implementation of OpenSciEd.
+Following the successful release of the OpenSciEd high school curriculum, which received top "all-green" ratings from EdReports, we built on this strength in 2025.
+We partnered with multiple school districts to support the thoughtful implementation of OpenSciEd Biology, Chemistry, and Physics.
 Rather than offering one-time workshops, we focused on building long-term relationships—working alongside educators and leaders to strengthen instructional practice, build local capacity, and sustain high-quality science teaching over time.

 Co-Designing What’s Next